Why It’s So Important To Stay Active In Retirement

 Water exercise classes

-These days, most swimming centres offer water exercise classes for all fitness levels, from Aqua Aerobics to Aqua Zumba.
+These days, most swimming centers offer water exercise classes for all fitness levels, from Aqua Aerobics to Aqua Zumba.
 Water exercise is a fantastic way to get fit (without compromising your joints) and is particularly effective for people who suffer from arthritis.

 Feeling a little more active?
 A medium-level activity that involves plenty of walking while satisfying your competitive spirit is golf.
 As a side-benefit, it’s also a very social game, which will help combat loneliness and social isolation.